TEALSK12/apcsa-public/Unit1/Lesson-103.md

     z(_(")(")

 ### Students Trade Work and Debug (5 minutes)

-Have students trade their work and debug each other's programs.
+Have students trade their work and debug each other’s programs.

 If Eclipse is available, have students mail you their completed program using the file submission procedure of your choice.
 Otherwise, have students submit a handwritten form AFTER they have traded